Michael Pittman Jr. Player Prop Bets for NFL Week 8 | Indianapolis vs. Tennessee 10/31/2021

 Season Stats

-- Pittman's 508 receiving yards pace all receivers on the Colts.
-He's been targeted 50 times and has totaled 35 receptions and two touchdowns (72.6 yards per game).
+- Pittman's 508 receiving yards (72.6 per game) are tops amongst the Colts.
+He's been targeted 50 times, and has 35 catches and two touchdowns.

-- Pittman (six red zone targets) has been the recipient of 25.0% of his team's 24 red zone pass attempts.
+- With six targets in the red zone this season, Pittman has been on the receiving end of 25.0% of his team's 24 red zone pass attempts.

 - The Colts have run 53.8% passing plays and 46.2% rushing plays this season.
 They rank 14th in the NFL in scoring.